mitre/saf/README.md

   -M, --mapping=mapping                      Path to a YAML file with mappings for each field, by default, CIS Benchmark
-                                             fields are used for XLSX, STIG Viewer CSV export is used by CSV -c, --controlNamePrefix=controlNamePrefix  Prefix for all control IDs -e, --disableCharacterEncodingHeader  Remove the "# encoding: UTF-8" comment at the top of each control -f, --format=cis|disa|general              [default: general] -h, --help                                 show CLI help -i, --input=input                          (required)
+                                             fields are used for XLSX, STIG Viewer CSV export is used by CSV -c, --controlNamePrefix=controlNamePrefix  Prefix for all control IDs -e, --encodingHeader  Remove the "# encoding: UTF-8" comment at the top of each control -f, --format=cis|disa|general              [default: general] -h, --help                                 show CLI help -i, --input=input                          (required)